125 .vmloop

 :> afvn local_3 arg1

 This function is pretty straightforward also, but there is one oddity: const_M is never used.
 I don’t know why it is there - maybe it is supposed to be some kind of distraction?
-Anyways, this function simply writes arg1 to sym.current_memory_ptr, and than calls instr_I(“P”).
+Anyway, this function simply writes arg1 to sym.current_memory_ptr, and then calls instr_I(“P”).
 This basically means that instr_P is used to write one byte, and put the pointer to the next byte.
 So far this would seem the ideal instruction to construct most of the “Such VM!
 MuCH reV3rse!” string, but remember, this is also the one that can be used only 9 times!

 ###instr_X

-Another simple one, rename local vars anyways!
+Another simple one, rename local vars anyway!

 :> afvn local_1 arg1